ECMWFCode4Earth/challenges_2023/README.md

 ## How it works

 ### 1. Call for Participation: 1 Mar - 12 Apr 2023
 Browse through the [Code for Earth challenges](https://github.com/ECMWFCode4Earth/challenges_2023/issues), ask questions and together with the mentors, tailor your proposal.
-Applications closed on 12 April 2023.
+Submit your proposal by 12 April 2023.

 ### 2. Announcement of selected proposals: 27 Apr 2023
 The selected Code for Earth 2023 project teams will be announced on 27 Apr 2023.

 ### 3. Coding period: 2 May  - 31 Aug 2023
-The 4-month long coding period will start on 2 May 2023 and will last until 31 August 2023.
+The 4-month long coding period will start on 2 May 2023 and ends 31 August 2023.
 During this time, the selected teams will team up with experienced ECMWF mentors and experts in earth science, computer science or Digital Twins.

 ### 4. Final Code for Earth day: 20 September 2023
 The Code for Earth day is a celebratory closure of the programme.
 Each Code for Earth team will be invited to present their project results.